saifalomari99/MachineLearning_Design_and_TestAutomation_SaifAlomari/Project_01/README.md

 # Project 01: Data Exploration and Prompt Engineering

 **Author:** Saif Alomari
-Part of the *Machine Learning Design and Test Automation* coursework.
+Part of the *Machine Learning Design and Test Automation*.

 ---